What Do I Need to Know Before I Apply?

 Admission Decisions

-Each year, approximately thirty-five students are accepted into the UW Academy.
-In addition, several applicants may be offered a spot on a wait list.
-Before making their decisions about whether to join the Academy, accepted students attend events during Academy Decision Days.
-During this time, accepted students are paired with a current Academy student for a “day-in-the-life” experience.
+Each year, approximately 40-45 students are accepted into the UW Academy.
+Before making their decisions about whether to join the Academy, accepted students attend events during Decision Days.
+During this time, accepted students are paired with a current RC Scholar for a “day-in-the-life” experience.
 Accepted students can also have an individual meeting with an Academy staff member.
 New Academy families can also look forward to an informational meeting to better understand what it means to support an incoming college student.

 The Academy cohort is usually set by the end of May.
 A reception welcoming new students and their families is held in mid-June, followed by a family orientation for parents and guardians of incoming Academy students.
 At the conclusion of 10th grade, Academy students request final transcripts from their schools, withdraw from high school, and enroll as full-time students the following Fall.